bbarnes4318/pvn-voice/src/website-content/service-unified-communications.md

 Add users, create teams, and set up channels through our intuitive admin portal.
 Import existing user lists for quick deployment.

 #### Step 3: Install Apps
-Team members download the PVN Dialer app on their computers and mobile devices, available for Windows, Mac, iOS, and Android.
+Team members download the PVN Voice app on their computers and mobile devices, available for Windows, Mac, iOS, and Android.

 #### Step 4: Start Collaborating
 Begin communicating and collaborating immediately with an intuitive interface that requires minimal training.